 3. Run JS

 Run any PHP locally, for real.
 Tinkerwell comes with AHHHHHHHH!!!!MAZING features.
-Once you integrate this app with WordPress mind-blowing things will happen.
-Cost: $15 (worth it).
+Once you integrate this app with WordPress, mind-blowing things will happen.

-Awesome recording software for making videos of any kind.
-From quick demos to full training sessions.
-An indispensable tool for working remotely.
-Cost: $0-10/mo
+Loom is an awesome recording software for making videos of any kind.
+From quick demos to full training sessions, Loom is an indispensable tool for working remotely.

 This tool has transcended traditional digital organization.
 Notion’s format can be a little overwhelming at first, but once you get the basics down, it is really powerful.
 Plus, Notion has a great community of people building templates.